Hans-Beat Bürgi: Research

 At the ETH Zurich, Bürgi investigated chemical reaction paths with Jack Dunitz which led to the description concept of structure correlation.
 In organic chemistry, the Bürgi-Dunitz angle of nucleophilic attack at carbonyl groups is a widely used descriptor.
 It originated from collaborative work with Jean-Marie Lehn's group in Strasbourg.

 Beyond accurate chemical crystallography and quantum crystallography, Bürgi's research focuses on dynamics in crystals as well as disorder and diffuse scattering.
 His interpretation of atomic and lattice vibrations in crystals always provides a link to chemistry.
 Bürgi and coworkers have created tools such as normal coordinate analysis to derive thermodynamic properties from X-ray diffraction data or PEANUT to display atomic displacement parameters and differences thereof.

 He has published over 200 peer-reviewed articles and edited two books.

 Awards

 Bürgi was awarded the Werner prize for young Swiss scientists by the Swiss Chemical Society in 1975.
-In 2022, the journal Acta Crystallographica B publishes a special issue on "Structure Correlation and Dynamics in Crystals" honouring Hans-Beat Bürgi on the occasion of his 80th birthday.
+In 2022, the journal Acta Crystallographica B published a special issue on "Structure Correlation and Dynamics in Crystals", honouring Bürgi on the occasion of his 80th birthday.